 Lower Sabie is regarded as one of the most beautifully located camps in the park and you will need to book well in advance (preferably several months).
 The camp has a large deck looking right out over the Sabie river where there's always game frolicking and the surrounding areas also have great sightings and tend to be less crowded with cars than other parts of the Kruger Park.
 Accommodation is a choice of rustic huts with shared kitchens and bathrooms, safari tents and bungalows.

-The majority of Kruger Park's luxury lodges are not located inside the public accessible areas of the park run by SANParks.
-Instead they are found in the vast concessions along the western flank of the park, an area known as the Greater Kruger where you'll find sections such as Sabi Sands, Manyeleti and Timbavati.
+The majority of Kruger Park's luxury lodges are not located inside the public access areas of the park run by SANParks.
+Instead they are found in the vast concessions along the western flank of the park, an area known as the Greater Kruger, where you'll find sections such as Sabi Sands, Manyeleti and Timbavati.
 There are no fences between here and the rest of the park and with only the guests of these lodges able to access the area on guided lodge tours, the wildlife sightings are fantastically uncrowded.

 A few luxury lodges lie within close proximity of the Skukuza camp actually inside the national park itself.
 One of the most extraordinary is the Kruger Shalati, a new luxury lodge built on an old railway bridge crossing the river close to the Skukuza camp.
 Read our review of the unforgettable Kruger Shalalti - The Train on the Bridge experience here.